 Together Let’s Help Our Airmen and Families In Need

-Since 2004, the Air Force Officers’ Spouses Club (AFOSC), has raised nearly $7 million for the benefit of Air Force Aid Society (AFAS) – the official charity of the United States Air Force.
+Since 2004, the Air Force Officers’ Spouses Club (AFOSC), has raised over $7.25 million for the benefit of Air Force Aid Society (AFAS) – the official charity of the United States Air Force.

 AFAS supports the Air Force mission by providing emergency financial assistance, sponsoring needs-based education grants, and offering an array of community programs to Airmen and their families worldwide.
 In 2014 alone, $16.9 million in direct assistance was provided to over 61,000 Air Force members.

 This initiative by AFOSC to help our great Airmen has grown each year and is now one of the largest fundraisers sponsored by a military spouses’ organization.

 The 2017 US Air Force Charity Ball will be held on May 6, 2017 at Gaylord National Resort, National Harbor, Maryland.
 Over 800 members of the extended Air Force community will enjoy an elegant dining and entertainment experience, including the much anticipated Silent Auction.
 Hundreds of treasures from around the world, including original works of art, consumer electronics, vacation experiences, sporting events, unique furniture pieces and home accessories will be available for bidding.

 However, our primary focus and what matters most are the Airmen and families that benefit from AFAS programs.
 It is their narratives and success stories that are our greatest treasure and drive our commitment to the Charity Ball.

 Please join us as we continue this legacy of support for the amazing Airmen that comprise our great Air Force.

 Active Duty Technical Sergeant